 It will open the following window.
 We already explained all the fields in the tMap article, so please refer to the same.

-Now, you can see the little key and row1.DepID as the expression key beside the DeptID column.
-It means we specified the common key columns from both the tables.
+Now, you can see the little key and row1.DepID is the expression key beside the DeptID column.
+It means we specified the common key columns from both tables.

 Next, click on the + button will open a new pop-up window to add an output.
-Let me create a new output and named it as JoinsOutput.
+Let me create a new output and name it as JoinsOutput.

 It will add the output field.
-Please drag the required fields from row1 and row2 and drop it in the JoinsOutput section.
+Please drag the required fields from row1 and row2 and drop them in the JoinsOutput section.

 Please click on the little Talend tMap settings button to open or expand the hidden columns to check the Join Model.
 As you can see from the below screenshot, it has selected the Left Outer Join as the default Join Model.
 Let me keep this as it is and click Apply and Ok button.